microsoft/WhatTheHack/999-SAPonAzure/Student/05-PowerApps.md

 		- Sales organization selection: `I EQ 1010`
 		- You can leave rest of the selection criteria empty.
 		- `MATNRLIST` in the received outfrom SAP system has list of materials.
-	- Material information can be fetched from SAP system using BAPI named `BAPI_MTERIAL_GET_DETAIL`
+	- Material information can be fetched from SAP system using BAPI named `BAPI_MATERIAL_GET_DETAIL`

 - Power Automate is very useful to connect SAP system and fetch data.
 - Request & Response step can be used to pass information from power automate (flow) to power application.